zq920320/codenvy/docs/_docs/CHE/setup/che-networking.md

 ---
-title: Config: Networking
+title: Config&#58 Networking
 excerpt: ""
 layout: docs
 overview: true
 permalink: /docs/che-networking/
 ---
 Eclipse Che makes connections between three entities: the browser, the Che server running in a Docker container, and a workspace running in a Docker container.

 If you distribute these components onto different nodes, hosts or IP addresses, then you may need to add additional configuration parameters to bridge different networks.

 Also, since the Che server and your Che workspaces are within containers governed by a Docker daemon, you also need to ensure that these components have good bridges to communicate with the daemon.